diptakknixion/roxi-research-assistant/README.md

    - Some papers may require institutional access

 3. **AI summarization not working**
+   - Currently uses mock demonstrations - no API key needed
-   - Verify your OpenAI API key is set correctly
+   - For real AI: configure API key in `.env` file
-   - Check your OpenAI account has sufficient credits
+   - Mock summaries should work immediately

 4. **Import errors**
    - Ensure all dependencies are installed: `pip install -r requirements.txt`